Taking time for ourselves at Moontime supports our physical health, emotional wellness and personal growth.

 How does all of this land with you?
 I’d love to hear what you’re doing in Moontime to take care of yourself.

 I invited you to share either in the comments below or come on over and join 1,500 like-hearted women in The Sacred Womb private Facebook group.

 Thank You For Listening

 I really appreciate you choosing to listen to The Sacred Womb Podcast.
 If you enjoyed this episode, please share it using the social media buttons at the top of this page.

 The more women talking about this the better!

-I would also be very grateful if you would consider taking a minute or two to leave a review and rating for the show.
+I would also be very grateful if you would consider taking a minute or two to leave a review in your app or on iTunes.